jayj/cycnus/readme.md

 # Cycnus

-A light and bright child theme for the [Socially Awkward](http://wordpress.org/themes/socially-awkward) media theme.
+A light child theme for the [Socially Awkward](http://wordpress.org/themes/socially-awkward) media theme.

-Besides the light colours, it adds the gorgeous Libre Baskerville font, support for a custom background, and a better post pagination.
+Besides the light colours, it adds the gorgeous Libre Baskerville font and support for a custom background.

 #### Screenshot and demo